Marketing, they say, is the process of getting people interested in what you have to offer (product or service). It’s that simple (a no-brainer).

-The point is, AI marketing is not a new thing waiting to penetrate the market.
-It is already in the market, businesses are already implementing it, while other business are still sleeping.
+The point is that AI marketing is not a new thing waiting to penetrate the market.
+It is already in the market, and businesses are already implementing it, while other businesses are still sleeping.

 AI marketing is the future of marketing.
 And it’s not just the future of marketing, it’s marketing today.

-Maybe to some, it have not gained mainstream attention but the reality is, it’s here.
+Maybe to some, it has not gained mainstream attention but the reality is, it’s here.

-Artificial intelligence marketing is AI running online ad campaigns, communicating with customer as bots, and generating leads for businesses.
+Artificial intelligence marketing is AI running online ad campaigns, communicating with customers as bots, and generating leads for businesses.

 Technologically, the direction AIs domination of going into the future is upward and forward.

-Personally, I spend more time on my phone than I spend on any other device everyday.
-70 – 90% of the time is spend on my phone all I do is consume contents (videos, audio or written content).
+I spend more time on my phone than I spend on any other device every day.
+70 – 90% of the time is spent on my phone all I do is consume content (videos, audio, or written content).

-Most of the contents I consume (if not all) are directly or indirectly recommend to me by an AI system.
-Google Search, Google Discover and YouTube are all powered by AI.
+Most of the contents I consume (if not all) are directly or indirectly recommended to me by an AI system.
+Google Search, Google Discover, and YouTube are all powered by AI.

 And as such, there is no hiding that AI has a great influence on my everyday life.
 I’m used to AI recommending things for me, I trust its recommendations to a great extent.